 - Vizio Dynamic Motion Rate

 The easiest way to explain this is that it’s similar to comparing the optical zoom and digital zoom on your camera.
-Optical zoom is all about the lens itself, while digital zoom is software the mimics a higher zoom, but it’s not quite as good.
+Optical zoom is all about the lens itself, while digital zoom is software that mimics a higher zoom, but it’s not quite as good.

 With a higher refresh rate, there’s less motion blur around fast-moving objects.
 You can clearly see the player’s name and jersey number, even when running or skating.